GoreLab/Sorghum-HapMap/README.md

   ### GERP (Genomic evolutionary rate profiling).-

   ### TAU (SSW 20bp alignment between sorghum and maize).-

+ ## **CNN (DeepEvolution):** (`/HAPMAP/CNN`)
+ Here we are including three folders with the code for the prediction of both genetic diversity and fractionation status.
+The input data and the output data in graphical and tabular data.

+ *resnet_diversity_feature_importance.py* - CNN for predicting nucleotide diversity
+ *resnet_frac_feature_importance.py* - CNN for predicting fractionation status

  ## **Circos Plots:** (`/HAPMAP/CIRCOS`)
   *1_gene_density.py:* - Calculates gene density per chromosome from a gff3 file
-  *CIRCOS/cplot/ :* - includes conf files (circos.conf, ideogram.conf, mycolors.conf and ticks.conf) also includes the output in png and svg formats
+  *CIRCOS plot config files:* (`/HAPMAP/CIRCOS/cplot`) - includes conf files (circos.conf, ideogram.conf, mycolors.conf, circos_dev.conf and ticks.conf) also includes the output in png and svg formats.
+  *data:* (`/HAPMAP/CIRCOS/cplot`) - data used as input

   ## Data availability:
   The raw sequencing data is available through the NCBI BioProject **PRJNA513297**.
 Alignment Bam files are available through the CyVerse repository #######.
 Code used throughout the article is available through this GitHub repository.
 For any other inquiry please contact the authors directly.